Meteor Shower Calendar: March - June 2023

 • Description: Daytime Arietids are the strongest daytime meteor shower of the year.
 The proposed parent bodies of the stream include comets 96P/Machholz and P/1999 J6.

-• Visibility forecast: the Daytime Arietids are rather hard to observe because their radiant is located only about 30° west of the Sun.
+The Daytime Arietids are rather hard to observe because their radiant is located only about 30° west of the Sun.
 However, their meteors might still be seen shortly before dawn.
-In 2023, the Daytime Arietids start their activity on May 14 and reach their peak on June 7.
-Note that the bright Moon can obstruct the observations.
+In 2025, the Daytime Arietids start their activity on May 14 and reach their peak on June 7.
+Find out about other daytime meteor showers from the dedicated article.

-Six meteor shower peaks occur in the period from March to June.
-The April Lyrids are the most promising, as they are regular and reach their peak three days after the New Moon, getting the darkest skies.
-Also, the η-Aquariids might surprise observers from the Southern Hemisphere with unusual activity; however, the Moon will likely spoil the view.
-Check when the radiant is the highest in the sky using the Sky Tonight app, and go catch shooting stars!
-Also, see our article about the most spectacular meteor showers in 2023, and don’t miss your best chance to see the shooting stars.
+Six meteor shower peaks occur in the period from March to June: γ-Normids, April Lyrids, π-Puppids, η-Aquariids, η-Lyrids, Daytime Arietids.
+Check when a meteor shower’s radiant is the highest in the sky using the Sky Tonight app, and go catch shooting stars!
+Also, see our article about the most spectacular meteor showers of the year, and don’t miss your best chance to see the shooting stars.

 Trustpilot